 Visitation: Adrick Alexander Chapel, 12271 Broad St. Sparta, GA.

 Monday, August 26, 2019 at 6:00 p.m. - 8:00 p.m.

 Services entrusted to Dawson’s Mortuary ~98 Hopgood St. Warrenton, GA.

-To send flowers to Mrs. Fannie Mae Worthen Primus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Fannie Mae Worthen Primus, please visit our floral store.